Trade, food security and sustainable agriculture

 - –

-Notes: Net food imports are calculated as imports minus exports of basic food excluding tea, coffee, cocoa and spices (SITCStandard International Trade Classification.
+Notes: The trade balance in basic food is calculated as exports minus imports of basic food excluding tea, coffee, cocoa and spices (SITCStandard International Trade Classification.
 The commodity groupings of SITC reflect (a) the materials used in production, (b) the processing stage, (c) market practices and uses of the products, (d) the importance of the commodities in terms of world trade, and (e) technological changes.
-Revison 3 codes 0, 22 and 4 less 07) during the years 2016 – 2020.
-The percentage displayed is reached by dividing net food imports with total imports of all goods for the economy in the same period.
+0 + 22 + 4 less 07) between 2018 and 2022.
+The percentage displayed is reached by dividing this trade balance with total imports of all goods for the economy in the same period.

 – ‒